-This is why I don’t have a lot of Sony lenses, they’re a rip-off.
-Let’s be honest here, some of their lenses for what you get at the price you have to pay, are a total joke.
-Like the Zeiss Sonnar 35mm f2.8, which has a lens hood that is held together by double-sided tape.
-The lens performance is fine, but considering its flaws, it’s really a $400 dollar lens that Sony sells for $900.
+This is why I don’t have many Sony lenses; they’re a rip-off.
+Let’s be honest here, some of their lenses for what you get at the price you have to pay are a total joke.
+Like the Zeiss Sonnar 35mm f/2.8, which has a lens hood held together with double-sided tape.
+The lens performance is fine, but given its flaws, it’s really a $400 lens sold for $900.

 I’ve seen a lot of love and hate for this lens and I was a little hesitant to buy it, but you know, why not, it’s only $200 bucks.